The Insatiable: Plot

 To keep her healthy and "alive," he feeds her rabbits which he purchases from pet stores, though she still stresses the importance of living human blood.
 Harry's emotional dependency towards Tatiana grows daily and she seems to warm up to him as well.
 He tries to feed her human blood which he purchased online, but she angrily rejects it.
-Eventually, he encounters Strickland (Michael Biehn), a wheelchair-using army veteran whose battalion was slain by vampires and has spent the years since as a recluse tracking vampires worldwide and working out of his apartment and on the Internet through surveillance.
+Eventually, he encounters Strickland, a wheelchair-using army veteran whose battalion was slain by vampires and has spent the years since as a recluse tracking vampires worldwide and working out of his apartment and on the Internet through surveillance.

 The film ends with a despondent Harry, on the brink of insanity, willingly offering himself to Tatiana.
 Having grown attached to him, she is reluctant, though her bloodlust eventually takes over and she feeds.
 She turns Harry into a vampire and they begin to feed together.